 Medicaid – MSBA supports full federal funding of school-based Medicaid services.

-No Child Left Behind – MSBA supports federal legislation to amend the No Child Left Behind Act (NCLB) to address the barriers facing local education agencies (LEAs) in the successful and effective implementation of NCLB, particularly those provisions related to adequate yearly process, including calling upon the Congress, the Missouri General Assembly and the DESE to amend the No Child Left Behind Act to accomplish the following:
+Elementary and Secondary Education Act (ESEA) – MSBA supports federal legislation to amend the ESEA to address the barriers facing local education agencies (LEAs) in the successful and effective implementation of ESEA, particularly those provisions related to adequate yearly process, including calling upon the Congress, the Missouri General Assembly and the DESE to amend the Elementary and Secondary Education Act to accomplish the following:

 a.
 Fully fund, at federal and state levels, the programs that will enable the public schools to meet the requirements imposed by the legislation and standards.

 b.
 Avoid stigmatizing groups of students as responsible for failure of particular schools to make annual progress.